 Before we get started, let’s take a moment to discuss some crochet pillow (or crochet cushion) basics, just in case you’re a pillow beginner.

 First of all, pillows come in different shapes and sizes.
 The crochet pillow patterns featured below are all either square or rectangular, but there are also bolster pillows (basically a cylinder), round pillows. and even fun shapes like stars.
-The less common your shape, the more likely you’ll need to use stuffing or create your own pillow insert.
-For standard sizes, you can buy ready-made pillow forms, which seriously simplify your pillow prep.

 Typically, crochet pillows feature two sides, which are sewn, seamed, or crocheted together.
 Sometimes both sides are identical (like my Sunburst or Quilt Block pillows) and other times each side is unique (like my Loop Stitch or Daisy Granny Square pillows).

 Finally, some crochet pillow patterns are designed to be permanent, while others are removable cushion covers (like the Loop Stitch Pillow, which features buttons on the back).
-If you have pets or like to switch our your decor often, you may want to choose a removable pillow design, or add buttons or a zipper to the edge.

 Crochet Cushion Materials